|The View from Picnic Point Toowoomba|

 We left at 11am that morning we finally came across the sunflowers at 4pm, but oh my it was worth it.
 I could not believe how beautiful they were!
 It seemed almost never ending.

 The next day we went to Picnic Point in Toowoomba for breakfast.
 The breakfast was delicious and the view was amazing!
 I have been to Toowoomba once before and couldn’t believe I had never been to this place!
 It’s so lovely and super easy to get to.

 Before leaving Toowoomba, we stopped at the lovely Queens Park Gardens.
-Toowoomba being famously known for its incredible gardens, as always it did not disappoint.
+Toowoomba being famous for its incredible gardens, as always, it did not disappoint.